WalshyDev/Discord-Spotify-RPC/README.md

 Edit `node_modules/wintools/lib/ps.js` so line 11 has a maxBuffer.
 The new line should be like this: `exec('wmic process list /format:csv', {maxBuffer: 2000*1024}, function (err, stdout, stderr) {`

 ## Modifying node-spotify-webhelper
-Windows users should skip these steps as they are unnnecessary.

 Edit `node_modules/node-spotify-webhelper/index.js`
 You need to edit two lines in this file to make it work correctly.
 At line 15, change the current DEFAULT_PORT variable to 4381.